Arcanum: Of Steamworks and Magick Obscura: Setting

 An important in-game dynamic is the dichotomy of magic and technology in the world.
 Technology is explained to function by using physical law to produce a desired result, e.g., a bolt of electricity from a Tesla Gun would arc through the most conductive path to its target, with some plated armors being more prone to electrical damage than others.
 Magic, on the other hand, is explained to manipulate physical law to make a lightning spell follow the shortest path to the target, instead of the natural path.
 The two are incompatible to the point that they overwhelm each other.
 Technological devices will become ineffective or even permanently inoperative in the presence of powerful magic and vice versa.
 Much of the population has chosen to embrace technology for its efficiency, accessibility, and permanent results, while the majority of elves, dark elves, and some humans and half-elves continue to practice magic exclusively.
 This also affects interactions between different characters, as spells cast on technologists or firearms used against mages have a failure rate.

 Orcs and ogres are looked down upon as savage, feral peoples by Arcanum's civilized folk, who own virtually all the industry of the major population centers.
-There is a great enmity between elves and dwarfs, the former being naturally inclined towards magically defined society, the latter being forerunners of the technology race—and many elves blame the dwarfs for the rise of human technology and concomitant waning of elfish political power.
+There is a great enmity between elves and dwarves, the former being naturally inclined towards magically defined society, the latter being forerunners of the technology race—and many elves blame the dwarves for the rise of human technology and concomitant waning of elvish political power.
 Scientists are unwelcome in magical societies like Qintarra or Tulla but will be respected if they are righteous and good folk.
 Conversely, a mage would be admitted onto a steam train only on the provision that he take a third-class seat on the last caboose, so as not to cause interference with the engine (despite there being no in-game mechanic by which even the powerful mages can affect it).
 Powerful mages may be denied transport altogether.